Scholarcy B2B Lead Generation

 Scholarcy is an AI-powered article summariser that helps users speed-read detailed research articles, whitepapers and company documents in a matter of minutes.
 It’s a tool that makes life much easier for undergraduates, postgraduates and researchers and can be accessed from any device and used in any part of the world.

 Scholarcy has both a B2C and B2B offering.
 Their B2C web app is available to individuals as a pay-monthly subscription.
-But it was their B2B product, which provides ‘institution-wide’ access to Scholarcy via university libraries and research offices, that they wanted to explore the size of the opportunity for.
+But it was their B2B product, which provides ‘institution-wide’ access to Scholarcy via university libraries and research offices, that they wanted to explore potential opportunities.

 Whilst approaching markets in another continent is always a big step, at that time Scholarcy had no real insight into the demand for their product in these countries – and no idea how to gauge this in a relatively short space of time.
 They wanted a campaign that would begin conversations with key targets, without requiring high levels of investment in case there wasn’t sufficient interest.